osekoo/hands-on-spark-scala/README.md

 4. **Scripts**:
    - What does the `spark-env` script automate?
-   - What does the `spark-submit-job` script automate?
+   - What does the `run-app` script automate?